AlecAivazis/quark/docs/examples/buttons/PrimaryButton/README.md

-A form component that should be used to indicate the primary action to be taken on a particular page.
+A component that should be used to indicate the primary action to be taken on a particular page.
+Used when the primary action is positive (ie, creating something in your application).
 There should be only one PrimaryButton per page.